 “Yes hi, nice to meet you.
 I was asked to deliver this to you, it’s an invitation to tonight’s big event.
 I hope to see you there.”
 “Thank you,” I replied as he walked away.
 I broke the crimson red seal marked by a raven and pulled out an invitation that read,

 Join us for an evening of immortal proportions with Gothic tales & dark veils.

 This short story is based on real-life events that took place during my visit to Dublin for the Bram Stoker Festival.
-Special thanks goes to Limelight for the Bram Stoker Festival, the Shelbourne Hotel and Tourism Ireland for making this story possible.
+Special thanks go to Limelight for the Bram Stoker Festival, the Shelbourne Hotel, and Tourism Ireland for making this story possible.